jo-tools/sudoku/README.md

 - Create a Sudoku puzzle
   - Enter your own Sudoku puzzle
   - Generate a random Sudoku puzzle with a given number of clues
+  - Export as PDF | Print
 - Solve the Sudoku puzzle
   - Interactively edit puzzles with on the fly validation
   - Let the solver complete the puzzle

 ### Logic
 *The solver uses a classic backtracking algorithm with rule checking to guarantee correct solutions.
 Random puzzle generation is based on creating a full valid grid, applying digit shuffling, and then removing cells to reach the desired clue count while enforcing a unique solution.*